Cycling in Wales

 & the Welsh Borders of England,

 If you are the kind of cycle tourist who likes to make sideways excursions rather than just cycling straight ahead, there is no greater joy than cycle-touring in Wales and the Welsh Borders of England.
 You can easily avoid riding on major highways as this little known region, on the western edge of Britain, is criss-crossed by a maze of rarely-used lanes (paved) that make it a touring cyclist's paradise.

-It's not just the famous national parks - such as Snowdonia, Pembrokeshire Coast, and the Brecon Beacons which justify a bike tour - but the bits in between like the Wye Valley, the Gower and Lleyn Peninsulas, the South Shropshire Hills, the Cheshire Plain, the Forest of Dean and much more.
+It's not just the famous national parks - such as Snowdonia, Pembrokeshire Coast, and the Brecon Beacons which justify a cycling holiday - but the bits in between like the Wye Valley, the Gower and Lleyn Peninsulas, the South Shropshire Hills, the Cheshire Plain, the Forest of Dean and much more.

 Stick a pin in a map of Wales and the Welsh Borders and it can't help but land near a river valley, mountains, coast, moorland, or all four.
 Look more closely at the map and you can see how the Welsh border was constantly changing as the Norman French pushed into Wales, and were beaten back by angry Welsh.
 A dead giveaway are the Welsh place names appearing in England, and English names appearing in the middle of Wales.

 Croeso i Gymru - Welcome to Wales

 Wales and the Welsh Borders is not just a beautiful region, it is full of history - romantic ruins, standing stones, moss-strewn churches, pagan wells, sulphur springs and Victorian spas to name but a few.
 Even if you aren't interested in history, they provide cyclists with a good excuse to stop and relax.

 The focus of this site is on-road bicycle touring.
 You don't need to go mountain biking off-road to enjoy the peace and quiet of this area.
 Motorised traffic is hardly ever encountered on the country lanes.
 You will find a few ideas to work out a cycling itinerary scattered around the site - even on the Tales of Wales and the Pubs pages!
 Enjoy your cycling holiday...